Healthcare Support Worker Apprenticeship

 - Level 2 Diploma in Healthcare Support – Portfolio of evidence, workbooks and observations in the workplace

-- Level 1 Functional Skills in Maths – Invigilated test for Mathematics
+- Level 1 Functional Skills in Maths – Invigilated exams for Mathematics

-- Level 1 Functional Skills in English – Two invigilated test, discussion and presentation
+- Level 1 Functional Skills in English – Two invigilated exams, discussion and presentation

 - 20% off the job training – Variety of evidence

-- End Point Assessment – A multiple choice test, observation of practice and an evidence portfolio completed by the apprentice with an interview.
+- End Point Assessment – A multiple choice exams, observation of practice and an evidence portfolio completed by the apprentice with an interview.

 Structure of the Course